 God of Vengeance

-My new book, God of Vengeance, is the first of a new Vikings trilogy and is available in hardback to order now and the paper back in November.
+My new book, God of Vengeance, is the first of a new Vikings trilogy and is available in hardback and paper back order now.

-Since the release of God of Vengeance April 24th 2014, its made it to the bestseller list and I’ve been lucky to garner some great critical reviews – here are some to read:
+Since the release of God of Vengeance April 24th 2014, its made it to the bestseller list and I’ve been lucky to garner some great critical reviews – here are a few examples for you to read:

 Synopsis for God Of Vengeance

 Norway 785 AD.
 It began with the betrayal of a lord by a king . .

 But when King Gorm puts Jarl Harald’s family to the sword, he makes one terrible mistake – he fails to kill Harald’s youngest son, Sigurd.

 On the run, unsure who to trust and hunted by powerful men, Sigurd wonders if the gods have forsaken him: his kin are slain or prisoners, his village attacked, its people taken as slaves.
 Honour is lost.

 And yet he has a small band of loyal men at his side and with them he plans his revenge.
 All know that Ódin – whose name means frenzy – is drawn to chaos and bloodshed, just as a raven is to slaughter.
 In the hope of catching the All-Father’s eye, the young Viking endures a ritual ordeal and is shown a vision.
 Wolf, bear, serpent and eagle come to him.
 Sigurd will need their help if he is to make a king pay in blood for his treachery.